openqasm/openqasm/source/language/openpulse.rst

 OpenQASM allows users to provide the target system's implementation of quantum operations with ``defcal`` blocks .
 Calibration grammars are open to extension for system implementors.
-In this document, we outline one such grammar, OpenPulse, which maybe selected within a supporting compiler through the declaration defcalgrammar "openpulse" <VERSION>.
+In this document, we outline one such grammar, OpenPulse, which may be selected within a supporting compiler through the declaration defcalgrammar "openpulse" <VERSION>.

 This grammar is motivated by the original OpenPulse specification, a JSON wire-format for